gsileno/bbquiz/README.md

 ## Usage

-* Download the *bbquiz.jar* file, https://github.com/s1l3n0/bbquiz/blob/master/bbquiz.jar?raw=true
+* If you don't need to modify the script, just Download the *bbquiz.jar* file, https://github.com/s1l3n0/bbquiz/blob/master/bbquiz.jar?raw=true.
+* Write your .bbquiz file following the template given above.
-* Convert your quiz file.
-For instance, this command creates the output file ./examples/test.2bb shown above:
+* Convert it.
+For instance, this command creates the output file test.2bb:
 ```
-> java -jar bbquiz.jar ./examples/test.bbquiz
+> java -jar bbquiz.jar test.bbquiz
 ```
 * Upload the converted file.
 Go on BlackBoard, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Tests*.
 Click on *Import Test* and select your .2bb file.

 ## Dependencies

-* To run the script, you only need Java to be installed on your machine, and available at the command line.
+* To run the script, you need only Java to be installed on your machine, and available from the command line.
 * To hack it, you have to install Groovy, see http://www.groovy-lang.org.
 On Linux and Mac, you can easily install it via SDKMAN, http://sdkman.io/
 * To compile the script, the following jars have to be added at compile time: groovy (tested with *groovy-2.4.3*),  antlr4 (tested with *antlr-4.5-complete*).